 A while back, Michael Hyatt shared a list of interview questions about leadership.
 These questions got me thinking.
 I’ll be sharing my thoughts in a series of posts here on my blog.

 How do you encourage creative thinking within your organization?

-Now, if you know anything about our business you may be asking why?
+Now, if you know anything about our business you may be asking why.
 What does 3D printing have to do with being in the software development space?
-You build products!
+You build digital products!
 You innovate software products!
 Printing?
 3D printing?

 One of the staples of our business, and quite frankly all businesses, is creative thinking and innovative thought.
 Employees who are mechanical, who just get things done, and who don’t experiment are employees who aren’t leading and aren’t propelling the business forward.

 We invested in a 3D printer because we wanted to fuel this type of creative, forward thinking.
 We want people to think about things differently and to explore how can they use a 3D printer to take our business to the next level.

 I don’t have high expectations that we will trip over something that can be core to our business model.
 But I do have high expectations that by giving our employees that opportunity to play with something that’s a little bit leading edge and that’s a little bit cool, we will not only increase the excitement and the morale of the organization, but also the creativity, innovative thought, and out-of-the-box thinking that leads to the next generation of companies.
 Then that mindset will be further embedded within our culture.